Phala-Network/phala-wiki/content/docs/developer/run-a-local-development-network.md

 ---
-title: "1.1 Run a Local Development Network"
+title: "1.2 Run a Local Development Network"
 ---

-> Basic understanding of Linux shell and compiling is necessary to follow this tutorial.
+> Basic understanding of Linux shell and compilation is necessary to follow this tutorial.

 ## Overview

-In this tutorial,  we're going to set up a "Hello World" development environment.
+In this tutorial, we're going to set up a development environment.
 We are going to deploy a full stack of the core blockchain and connect the Web UI to the blockchain.
 By the end of the tutorial, you will be able to:

-- Send confidential transactions
+- Send confidential Commands and Queries
-- Get a ready-to-hack version of Phala Network for building your own confidential Dapps
+- Get a ready-to-hack version of Phala Network for building your confidential DApps

-A full Phala Network stack has three components plus a Web UI.
-The core components are at [Phala-Network/phala-blockchain](https://github.com/Phala-Network/phala-blockchain):
+A full Phala Network stack has three components, with an optional Javascript SDK.
+The core components are available at [Phala-Network/phala-blockchain](https://github.com/Phala-Network/phala-blockchain):

 - `phala-node`: The Substrate blockchain node
 - `pRuntime`: The TEE runtime.
-Contracts runs in pRuntime
+Contracts run in pRuntime
-- `phost`: The Substrate-TEE bridge relayer.
+- `pherry`: The Substrate-TEE bridge relayer.
 Connects the blockchain and pRuntime

-The Web UI is at [Phala-Network/apps-ng](https://github.com/Phala-Network/apps-ng).
-The Web UI needs to connect to both the blockchain and the pRuntime in order to send transaction and queries.
+The Javascript SDK is at [Phala-Network/js-sdk](https://github.com/Phala-Network/js-sdk).
+The Web UI based on our SDK needs to connect to both the blockchain and the pRuntime to send Commands and Queries.

 ## Environment

-The development environment of Phala Network requires Linux, because it relies on [Linux Intel SGX SDK](https://01.org/intel-software-guard-extensions/downloads).
+The development environment of Phala Network requires Linux because it relies on [Linux Intel SGX SDK](https://01.org/intel-software-guard-extensions/downloads).
 Virtual machines should generally work.
-Phala Network doesn't work on Windows or macOS natively (sorry, Mac lovers), however we haven't tested WLS yet.
+Phala Network doesn't work on Windows or macOS natively (sorry, Mac lovers), however, we haven't tested WLS yet.
 Please let us know if you are the first to run it on WLS successfully!

-In this tutorial we assume the operating system is *Ubuntu 18.04*.
-Though not tested yet, it should work with Ubuntu 20.04 out-of-box.
-Other Linux distributions should also work, but the instructions or command may vary.
+In this tutorial, we assume the operating system is *Ubuntu 20.04*.
+Though not tested yet, it should work with Ubuntu 18.04 out-of-box.
+Other Linux distributions should also work, but the instructions or commands may vary.

-It's required to have at least 4 cores and 8GB ram to build the project including the core blockchain and the Web UI.
-Less than 4GB ram may fail to build the Web UI.
+It's required to have at least 4 cores (or the compilation can take forever) and 8GB RAM to build the project including the core blockchain and the Web UI.

 Follow the commands below to prepare the environment.
 Some can be skipped if already installed.